-The Registrar at George Mason University is an excellent resource for many of your questions.
-You can access information about the following:
+The Registrar at George Mason University is an excellent resource for many of your questions, including:

 This resource is especially important, because you need to be aware of Final Submission deadlines for each semester.
 Here are some upcoming Final Submission deadlines: